-Free mediation services are offered only upon receipt of a completed complaint form.
+Free dispute resolution services are offered only upon receipt of a completed complaint form.
 To be eligible, consumers must live in our service area.
 See list of towns covered to the right.
-All mediation is performed by telephone.
+All dispute resolution is performed by telephone.

-Acton, Ashland, Bedford, Bellingham, Boxborough, Carlisle, Concord, Dedham, Dover, Framingham, Franklin, Holliston, Hopkinton, Hudson, Marlborough, Maynard, Medway, Millis, Natick, Needham, Sherborn, Stow, Sudbury, Wayland, Wellesley, Weston and Westwood.
+Acton, Ashland, Bedford, Bellingham, Blackstone, Boxborough, Carlisle, Concord, Dedham, Dover, Framingham, Franklin, Holliston, Hopedale, Hopkinton, Hudson, Marlborough, Maynard, Medfield, Medway, Mendon, Milford, Millis, Millville, Milton, Natick, Needham, Norfolk, Northbridge, Sherborn, Stow, Sudbury, Upton, Uxbridge, Walpole, Wayland, Wellesley, Weston and Westwood.

 To request a copy of a complaint form, call our office in Natick (508) 651-8812.
-A mediator will discuss your problem with you to offer guidance and to make sure the problem is an issue our office will handle.
-Our staff may suggest avenues to pursue while waiting for a mediator to become available.
+A dispute resolution facilitator will discuss your problem, offer guidance and make a referral if your problem better addressed by another agency.
+Our staff may suggest avenues to pursue while waiting for a facilitator to become available.

-After your complaint is received, our office will contact you within a week to verify that the complaint is suitable for mediation.
+After your complaint is received, our office will contact you within a week to verify that the complaint is suitable for dispute resolution.
 If so, with your permission, we mail a copy of the complaint to the business within 2 days.

-Mediation is voluntary for both the consumer and the business.
-After the assigned mediator discusses the case with you, the mediator will call the business to attempt to work out a resolution acceptable to both parties.
+Dispute resolution is voluntary for both the consumer and the business.
+After the assigned facilitator discusses the case with you, they will call the business to attempt to work out a resolution acceptable to both parties.

-Our office is staffed by trained volunteer mediators who are not lawyers and thus cannot provide legal advice.
+Our office is staffed by trained volunteer facilitators who are not lawyers and thus cannot provide legal advice.
 We cannot impose mediation or a resolution.
-If mediation ends unsuccessfully, the mediator will advise you of other possible courses of action.
-When the case file is closed the outcome of the mediation is reported to the Office of the Massachusetts Attorney General.
+If process ends unsuccessfully, the facilitator will advise you of other possible courses of action.
+When the case file is closed the outcome of the dispute resolution process is reported to the Office of the Massachusetts Attorney General.
 Complaints remain on file for 6 years.